C ABI Contract

 strategyobjectOptional; omitted fields keep core defaults (see below).

-The strategy knobs: leader.type is "straight" (default) or "elbow"; leader.placement is "raycast" (default) or "force_directed" for straight leaders (ignored for elbow); leader.margin/iterations/min_gap tune those; precision is the pole-of-inaccessibility precision; tether is "poi" (default) or "boundary"; leader_gap is the gap from label to leader.
+The strategy knobs: leader.type is "straight" (default) or "elbow"; leader.placement is "raycast" (default), "force_directed", or "matched" for straight leaders (ignored for elbow); leader.margin/iterations/min_gap tune those; precision is the pole-of-inaccessibility precision; tether is "poi" (default) or "boundary"; leader_gap is the gap from label to leader.

 Only regions present in both regions and sizes get a placement.
 The success payload is a placements map: